 There are currently a few wearable basal body thermometers on the market such as iFertracker, Ava, and Tempdrop.
 In this blog, I will review the Tempdrop device.
-If you decide to purchase, use this link and get 10% off the device.
-This discount only works on the Confidence and Freedom Packages.
+If you decide to purchase, use this link and get $10 USD off the device.

 Tempdrop is a wearable basal body temperature thermometer that came onto the market in 2017.
 Rather than setting an alarm, you can simply put this thermometer on before bed.
 You wear it around your upper arm (and it may be worn in a bra as well).
 It needs 3 hours of sleep to determine your basal body temperature.
 The device uses an algorithm to find your true temperature, regardless of how many times you have gotten up or whether you had restless sleep this night.